Juviro/mythic-commander/clash/next.md

 * prevent interacting with own lib when someone is peeking it (self or opponent)

-* keep cards tapped when moving them to battlefield
+* keep cards visually tapped when moving them to battlefield
   * allow aligning as if the cards was untapped

 * distinguish between flipped and face-down.
 There can be a two-faced card that is face-down and therefore not visible